enbzldn/PieceOfCake/docs/topics_delete.md

 # Delete a Topic

 1. Open **Topics** page.
-2. Find the topic you want to delete and swipe right to left.
+2. Select the topic you want to delete and swipe right to left.
 3. Tap **Delete**.
 4. Confirm the deletion by tapping **Delete** again, otherwise tap **Cancel**.